 The Hicks Legal Journal

-The Journal explains what matters early in major injury, wrongful-death, trucking, insurance, and civil-rights cases: the records to preserve, the questions to ask, and the proof a jury may need to see.
+The Journal explains what matters early in major injury, wrongful-death, trucking, insurance, and civil-rights cases: the records to preserve, the questions to ask, and the evidence that may matter.

 Find the right starting point